 The New York Film Academy is proud to have been selected by dozens of Fulbright international students to achieve their artistic and educational goals.

-Extremely talented and inspired Fulbright grantees from 16 countries have chosen the New York Film Academy as their host institution.
+Extremely talented and inspired Fulbright grantees from over 20 countries have chosen the New York Film Academy as their host institution.
 Additionally, NYFA is privileged to have former Fulbright scholars and students as part of its distinguished faculty at both our New York City and Los Angeles campuses.

-Extremely talented and inspired Fulbright grantees from sixteen countries have chosen the New York Film Academy as their host institution.
-NYFA has hosted Fulbright students from Bahrain, Bulgaria, Dominican Republic, Ecuador, Egypt, France, Lithuania, Pakistan, Paraguay, Russia, Spain, Sri Lanka, Ukraine, Uruguay, Vietnam and Zambia.
+Many extremely talented and inspired Fulbright grantees have chosen the New York Film Academy as their host institution at the present time.
+NYFA has hosted Fulbright students from over twenty countries including Angola, Bahrain, Bulgaria, Dominican Republic, Ecuador, Egypt, Finland, France, Indonesia, Lithuania, Pakistan, Paraguay, Russia, Spain, Sri Lanka, Ukraine, Uruguay, Vietnam and Zambia.

 NYFA Director of Fulbright Initiatives, Miguel Cruz (Spanish Fulbright Alum).